Pipeline Integrity Assessments

 Integrity Assessment - Providing visibility, maximizing efficiencies and ensuring integrity

 As pipelines age, the threat to integrity rises and without a high level of understanding of the pipeline’s condition, the risk of failure is high.
 Corrosion Service recognizes that this level of risk is intolerable and provides a suite of services designed to ensure that the exact condition of the pipeline is known.
-With decades of External Corrosion Direct Assessment (ECDA), Close Interval Potential Survey (CIPS), Direct Current Voltage Current (DCVG) and External Corrosion Engineering Assessment (ECEA) experience backed with a comprehensive research and development program Corrosion service can provide a level of confidence not available in the market.
+With decades of External Corrosion Direct Assessment (ECDA), Close Interval Potential Survey (CIPS), Direct Current Voltage Gradient (DCVG), AC Current Attenuation (ACCA), Alternating Current Voltage Gradient (ACVG) and External Corrosion Engineering Assessment (ECEA) experience backed with a comprehensive research and development program Corrosion service can provide a level of confidence not available in the market.

 Our External Corrosion Engineering Assessment (ECEA) service was born out of the (ECDA) program with the need to analyze higher risk pipelines and station facilities.
 Using conventional survey techniques, its risk-based approach provides a level of visibility not previously available to pipeline operators and allows them to allocate rehabilitation resources in a cost effective and targeted manner.